Shopify/polaris/polaris.shopify.com/content/design/index.md

 ---
 title: Design
-description: Our color system builds on the recognition of the Shopify brand colors to make the admin interface more usable.
+description: These are the principles that shape how we design all the experiences across the Shopify admin.
 order: 2
 icon: PaintBrushMajor
 color: \#289272